mrichtarsky/glacier_deep_archive_backup/README.md

         - $0.0025/GiB ($2.56/TiB) for Bulk within 48 hours
         - $0.02/GiB ($20.48/TiB) for Standard within 12 hours
     - Download: The first 100 GiB/month are free, then 10 TiB/Month for $0.09 per GiB ($92.16/TiB) and discounts for more.
+    - **Update:** With the [European Data Act coming into force](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202302854&qid=1709707090487#d1e3746-1-1), the cost structure likely changes significantly: Egress fees are no longer permitted, and [AWS has admitted as much](https://aws.amazon.com/blogs/aws/free-data-transfer-out-to-internet-when-moving-out-of-aws/), although they are tying this to "moving out of AWS" (without checking).
+So while you shouldn't rely on it, it's probably safe to assume that you won't need to pay the download fees above, which are 90% of the recovery costs, so for bulk you only pay $2.56/TiB.

 - The assumption is that you will hopefully never need to restore ;) (and for testing, you can use the 100 GiB free download where you only pay for restore)
 - Note: The minimum storage charge is for 180 days.
 So even if you delete your data earlier, you still pay.
 So this backup solution is not meant for fast-changing data, but it allows you to retain quite a few full backups that you can restore directly without applying several incremental backups on top.